Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 > **The proper rule to remember for half-open semantics is "the `stop` is not included".**

-There are several alternative ways that one might think of slice semantics, but they are all wrong in subtle ways.
+There are several alternative ways that one might think of the half-open rule, but they are all wrong in subtle ways.
 To be sure, for each of these, one could "fix" the rule by adding some conditions, "it's this in the case where such and such is nonnegative and that when such and such is negative, and so